Trap shooting: Technique

 The technique for trap shooting is fundamentally different from rifle or pistol shooting.
 The latter shoots one projectile and aims to place accurately at a usually stationary target, and usually with at least a few seconds to aim.
 Trap shooting involves shooting hundreds of pellets at a time, at a target that is moving quickly downrange, and often quickly laterally, typically with less than a second to move the gun and fire.
+Most shotguns have a bead at the end of the rib, located on top of the barrel(s), and a smaller bead halfway down the rib, used for aiming the firearm.
 Instructors generally refer to the process as "pointing" the shotgun rather than aiming it.